 With regard to when and how to assess if the digital program is working, in my experience the earliest time will be at the end of either Q4Y1 or Q1Y2 depending on the average length of the industry specific selling cycle.
 The best way to do it, on the other hand, will be to analyze the trend, during the initial 6 to 9 months, of the following three key metrics (and not the absolute level of the revenue generated):

-In any case, by the end of Q2Y2 when working well the program will have generated a few million dollars in incremental revenue and there will be solid evidence that the new sales pipeline is working well.
+By the end of Q2Y2, when working well, the program will have generated a few million dollars in incremental revenue and there will be solid evidence that the new sales pipeline is working well.

-We will resume the discussion next week and jump right into how to develop the digital transformation program investment case.
+Next week we'll discuss how to develop the digital transformation program investment case.